Vyral/nick-shivers/_posts/2018-10-29-how-my-rocket-listing-can-help-you-better-than-zillow.md

 {% include youtube.html %}

-What makes My Rocket Listing better than Zillow or Open Door for Portland and Southwest Washington home sellers?
-I’ll explain today.
+<p style="text-align: center;"><em>What makes My Rocket Listing better than Zillow or Open Door for Portland and Southwest Washington home sellers?
+I’ll explain today.</em></p>

 What is the difference between [My Rocket Listing,](https://www.myrocketlisting.com/){: target="_blank"} Zillow, and a new company coming to Seattle from Wall Street called Open Door?&nbsp;